-Introduction to R, and Biostatistics
+BCB744: Introduction to R, & Biostatistics

-- Intro to R: 5th - 9th February
+- Intro to R: From 3 to 7 February 2025.

-- Biostatistics: 25th - 28th March (during the mid-semester break of Semester 1)
+- Biostatistics: From 31 March to 4 April 2025 (during the mid-semester break of Semester 1).

 Yes, the comma in this page’s title is correct: “BCB744: Introduction to R, and Biostatistics.”
 The module provides an introduction to the R software and language.
 I will also teach biostatistics.